wbzhangslab/wbzhang.github.io/_pages/about.md

 - IEEE Transactions on Mobile Computing (TMC)

 **Conference Reviewer**  <br>
-- Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT 2024)
+- Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (ACM IMWUT 2025)

 <!--## 💬 Invited Talks